bhattlab/scg_tools/README.md

 *inter*: launch interactive sessions
 *check*: check the status of your jobs
 *cost*: your charges over the past day, week, month and year
+*lab_cost*: the charges for our top users over the past week
 *top_users*: the hall of fame.
 Top users in terms of cpu-minutes over the past day.

 ## Costs